The Register of Chartered Security Professionals

-All applications are handled electronically - either submit your application by email or save your files to an icloud storage and notify the RCSP Manager.
+All applications are handled electronically - either submit your application by email or save your files to an icloud storage and notify RCSP@security-institute.org

-Before you submit your application, please make you have read and will be able to comply with the Code of Conduct
+Before you submit your application, please read and make sure you will be able to comply with the Code of Professional Conduct

 You will need to submit these things:

 In addition you should think about including examples of your work, letters of support, awards, published articles or presentations - anything which you believe will help the assessors understand the unique skill set you bring to the Register, and the strategic level at which you work.
 We recommend you do not submit more than six pieces of evidence.

 Our panel of assessors would be happy to guide and help you prepare for application - contact us if you would like to speak to someone.
 Alternatively you may prefer to attend one of our Application Workshops.